Richmond International Airport (RIC)

 The airport in Richmond competes with the Newport News/Williamsburg International Airport (PHF) for customers from the Peninsula.
 In 2020, airlines reduced operations at Newport News, but announced that direct flights from Richmond to Las Vegas and Los Angeles would be offered in 2021.10

 Richmond won the competition during the COVID-19 pandemic.
-Commercial air travel declined and did not recover at Newport News/Williamsburg International Airport (PHF), but gradually climbed back at Richmond International Airport (RIC) from the low point of just 14,000 travellers in April 2020.
+Commercial air travel declined and did not recover at Newport News/Williamsburg International Airport (PHF), but gradually climbed back at Richmond International Airport (RIC) from the low point of just 14,000 travelers in April 2020.
 There were 385,000 travelers in March 2023, close to the peak of 399,000 travelers in August 2019.11

 Airport Competition: Richmond vs. Newport News/Williamsburg vs. Norfolk